 - Domain name protects your business website address – If you want an online presence for your business, start by registering a domain name — also known as your website address, or URL.
 Your domain name doesn’t need to be the same as your legal business name, trademark, or DBA.
 You’ll register your domain name through a registrar service.
 Consult a directory of accredited registrars.

-Please join us next month in this series as we help you find an accountant and lawyer that’s right for you.
+Please join us next month as we help you find an accountant and lawyer that’s right for you.

 Rachel McManus, a Graduate Assistant for the Nevada SBDC, helps small business owners make their dreams a reality.